sagemath/trac_to_gh/Issue 6174.md

 # Issue 6174: Modify README.txt in the top level of the Sage install to describe the SAGE_FAT_BINARY build flag

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6174

 Original creator: was